cyrilwanner/next-optimized-images/README.md

 ## See also

 * [next-images](https://github.com/arefaslani/next-images) if you just want images and not optimize them
-* [next-plugins](https://github.com/cyrilwanner/next-plugins) for a cleaner plugins API when you have many plugins in your `next.config.js` file
+* [next-compose-plugins](https://github.com/cyrilwanner/next-compose-plugins) for a cleaner plugins API when you have many plugins in your `next.config.js` file
+* [next-plugins](https://github.com/zeit/next-plugins) for a list of official and community made plugins

 ## License